palantir/atlasdb/docs/source/miscellaneous/doc/adr/0017-transactions3.md

 }
 ```

-To perform a write (putUnlessExists) of a value `V`, we use the following protocol.
+To perform a write (putUnlessExists) of a value `V`, we use the following protocol (noting that these are KVS-level
+operations).

 1. PUE((V, STAGING))
 2. PUT((V, COMMITTED))